 Call Veritas Prep at +1-310-295-2098 or click to

-Unchanged from last year, INSEAD’s essay questions cover a good deal of ground, giving candidates ample opportunity to discuss a range of professional and personal topics and highlight various elements of their interests and experiences.
+With some slight edits from last year, INSEAD’s essay questions still cover a good deal of ground, giving candidates ample opportunity to discuss a range of professional and personal topics and highlight various elements of their interests and experiences.
 The “job essays” ask for a factual account of one’s current position (or lack thereof) and overall professional progression, while the other prompts invite the kind of short reflections to which MBA applicants are accustomed.
-Last year, school officials expanded some of the essay word limits, tweaked the career goals question, and added a new prompt inviting candidates who are not currently employed full time to discuss how they’ve been spending their days and preparing for an MBA program.
-These changes are still present in the 2012-2013 essay questions.
+In recent years, INSEAD officials expanded some of the essay word limits, tweaked the career goals question, and added a new prompt inviting candidates who are not currently employed full time to discuss how they’ve been spending their days and preparing for an MBA program.
+These changes are still present in the 2013-2014 essay questions.

 INSEAD’s total of seven required essays puts the school at the high end of the MBA application spectrum in terms of questions posed.
 As always, careful forethought and planning before beginning to write will be important in ensuring that one is getting the most mileage from each essay and presenting a balanced picture of a well-rounded candidacy.

 Let’s take a closer look at the questions:

 Essay 1.
 Briefly summarise your current (or most recent) job, including the nature of work, major responsibilities, and, where relevant, employees under your supervision, size of budget, clients/ products and results achieved.
 (250 words maximum)